Emil D. Kakkis, M.D., Ph.D.

 After 11 years at BioMarin, Dr. Kakkis funded and launched the EveryLife Foundation for Rare Diseases, a non-profit foundation dedicated to the acceleration of biotech innovation for rare diseases through practical and scientifically sound improvements to development strategies, regulatory policy and law.
 The Foundation successfully advocated for improvements to the accelerated approval pathway for rare disease treatments that was passed by Congress in FDASIA in 2012.

 Dr. Kakkis went on to found Ultragenyx in 2010 to focus on developing as many rare and ultra-rare disease therapeutics as possible.
-Since its founding, Ultragenyx has grown to more than 100 employees developing treatments for five rare and ultra-rare diseases in Phase 2 and Phase 3 clinical development.
-The company went public in January 2014 (RARE NASDAQ).
+The company has grown rapidly since its founding.
+It went public in January 2014 (NASDAQ: RARE) and has multiple investigational products in clinical development for severe rare and ultra-rare diseases.

 Dr. Kakkis is board certified in both Pediatrics and Medical Genetics.
 He graduated from Pomona College, magna cum laude and received the Vaile prize for his research.
 He received combined M.D. and Ph.D. degrees from the UCLA Medical Scientist Program and received the Bogen prize for his research.
 He completed a Pediatrics residency and Medical Genetics Training Fellowship at Harbor- UCLA Medical Center from 1989-1993 and from 1993 to 1998, was an assistant professor of Pediatrics at Harbor-UCLA Medical Center where he initiated the enzyme therapy program for MPS I.